The day I kissed a dead man

-Put me in a dead writer’s bedroom and I’m not much better than a screaming fan.
-It’s as though, somehow, by touching a bed or book or statue that I can be with them in the same moment they touched it in the first place.
+Put me in a dead playwright’s bedroom and I’m not much better than a screaming fan.
+It’s as though, somehow, by touching a bed or book or statue that I can be with them in the same moment that they touched it in the first place.

 Touch can not only breath life back into people of the past but into the living too.

 It is widely held that people in comas respond to touch even when they are in an altered consciousness.

 Not far from Wilde’s tombstone in the Pere Lachaise Cemetery in Paris lies the resting place of another historical figure.

 Jim Morrison’s grave is so popular that it is even depicted on tourist brochures.

 There are those who stand sentinel at the spot through rain, hail and shine.